randomnerds/Cyber_Assignment_02/README.md

 For encryption and decryption parts also, both AES and RSA methods can be used with respective key IDs.

 ## API Development for Hashing and Verifying Hashed-tokens

+We developed the API for this section using FastAPI as the web framework (to learn API creation with various tools) and Python's built-in `hashlib` library for cryptographic hashing.

 ## **A. Run API Server Locally**
 ```bash